jupyter/enhancement-proposals/121-token-auth/token-auth.md

 ## Rationale and alternatives

-### Following kubernetes example
+### Following Kubernetes example

 This JEP follows a scheme [devised by Kubernetes](https://github.com/kubernetes/kubernetes/commit/714f97d7baf4975ad3aa47735a868a81a984d1f0).

-Our scheme differs from kubernetes only in that we do not serialize the token via base64 in the header.
+Our scheme differs from Kubernetes only in that we do not serialize the token via base64 in the header.

 Pro base64-encoding: